runningskull/browser-kthx/README.md

 ### What if my users can't install a new browser?

 This is highly unlikely.
 If they are in a corporate setting, then why are you supporting this nonsense?
 If they are a home user, you are doing them a favor by introducing them to a better web.
 If they really can't install a new browser then I guess you need to spend the countless man hours making sure your site really does work in IE 6.

+### How many browsers should I blacklist?

+Ideally, only the ones you won't be aiming to support.
+Don't overuse this middleware and remember to at least support free browsers when you can!